 It might also be testing some online features, of which there are many, from time-trial style 'ghost' data with leaderboards, to multi-lane track racing, and the ability to share custom tracks with others around the world.

-What else do I need to know about Trials Rising, including the E3 trailer
+What else you need to know about Trials Rising

 Here's the headline features of what's in Trials Rising: